Ryomen-Sukuna/Artoria/README.md

 Turn on worker dyno (Don't worry It's free :D)
 Now send the bot /start , If it doesn't respond go to https://dashboard.heroku.com/apps/(app-name)/settings and remove webhook and port.
 </details>

-## Credits
-The bot is based of on the original work done by [PaulSonOfLars](https://github.com/PaulSonOfLars) This repo was just reamped to suit an Anime-centric community.
-All original credits go to Paul and his dedication, Without his efforts, this fork would not have been possible!

-Also, missing proper credit for blacklistusers taken from TheRealPhoenixBot (will add it later, this note says unless its done)

-Any other authorship/credits can be seen through the commits.

-Should any be missing kindly let us know at [fate union](https://t.me/fateunion) or simply submit a pull request on the readme.